 - Be a victim or bully — sexually, socially or online

 - Break the law and go to jail for a long time

 - Develop a long-term disease, injury or disability from poor choices

 - Connect with friends who crave risky behavior

 - Fall in love with someone with bad character

-What’s on your top 10 greatest fears for your children?Explore posts in the same categories: 60-60 theory, drugs and alcohol, enjoy not endure your kids, mutual respect, natural and logical consequences, positive parenting, prepare, teenagers, tweens
+What’s on your top 10 greatest fears for your children?60-60 theory, drugs and alcohol, enjoy not endure your kids, mutual respect, natural and logical consequences, positive parenting, prepare, teenagers, tweens